ErpNetDocs/tech/modules/general/products/how-to/replace-with.md

 ![picture](../../pictures/replace_with.png)

-**3.** Click **Replace with...** in it - the system opens a filtered navigator with the available replacements for the current product;
+**3.** Click **"Replace with..."** in it - the system opens a filtered navigator with the available replacements for the current product;

 **4.** In the navigator, select the desired product relation;

 **5.** Confirm with button **Select** in the lower-right corner.
+.
 ![picture](../../pictures/confirm_replacement.png)

-**Result:**
-- The selected replacement product is entered in the **same document line**, replacing the original product.
-The replacement does not create a new line;
-- The quantity is recalculated in the same line.
-For example, if **QtyFactor = 2**, the original quantity is multiplied by 2;
-- The price is updated.
+Finally the product is replaced in the same line, quantity, measurement unit and price respected.

 ![picture](../../pictures/replaced.png)